MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ## Create a C++ publisher

 In ROS1 it was very straightforward to mix nodes written in different languages.
-In ROS2 although it's not impossible, but requires more manual editing of package metadata because we define for `ament` what is the package's build type.
+In ROS2 although it's not impossible, it requires more manual editing of package metadata because we define for `ament` what is the package's build type.
 To keep it simple, let's create a new package, but [on this link](TODO:) you can see an example how to mix both python and C++ nodes within the same package.

 ```bash
 ros2 pkg create --build-type ament_cmake bme_ros2_tutorials_cpp